Model Training and Inference

 Note

-The generate_training_set API is only available in snowflake-ml-python version 1.5.4 or later.
-For earlier versions, use generate_dataset with argument output_type="table".
+The generate_training_set API is available in snowflake-ml-python version 1.5.4 or later.

-You can generate a Snowflake Dataset with the feature store’s generate_dataset method.
-The method signature is similar to generate_training_set with the key differences being the required name argument, optional version argument, and additional metadata fields. generate_dataset always materializes the result.
+You can generate a Snowflake Dataset using the feature store’s generate_dataset method.
+The method signature is similar to generate_training_set; the key differences are the required name argument, optional version argument, and additional metadata fields. generate_dataset always materializes the result.

 Snowflake Datasets provide an immutable, file-based snapshot of data, which helps to ensure model reproducibility and efficient data ingestion for large datasets and/or distributed training.
 Datasets also have expanded metadata support for easier discoverability and consumption.